compassionprojects/socialchange/README.md

 bin/guard
 ```

+## Notes

+- RBAC: We use a simple role based authorization system with permissions.
+Inspired by [this article](https://ngaunhien.net/blog/simple-rbac-implementation-with-rails).
+This gives us fine grained control on which user can do what.

 ## Deployment

 The app is deployed to heroku.
 Check with madhu@nomaddev.co in order to be invited to heroku.